syncfusion-content/wpf-docs/wpf/Ribbon/TouchSupport.md

 ---
 layout: post
-title: Touch support in Syncfusion Ribbon control
+title: Touch Support in WPF Ribbon control | Syncfusion
-description: This section briefly describes the functionalities of touch mode support in Syncfusion 'sRibbon control for WPF.
+description: Learn about Touch Support support in Syncfusion WPF Ribbon control and more.
 platform: wpf
 control: Ribbon
 documentation: ug
 ---
 # Touch Support in WPF Ribbon

 Ribbon control have touch support and it provides Touch UI which is easy to access the element in Ribbon.